 - Meanwhile, drain the three types of beans from their tins into a colander, wash them gently under tap.
 Finely dice the white onion and peppers, crush the garlic cloves.

 - On a hob over medium heat, melt the butter into the casserole dish and fry the diced onion and peppers until soft.
 Combine the smoked paprika and crushed garlic, then all of the beans and stir for 2-3 mins.

-- Add bay leaves, water and 3 tins of chopped tomatoes to the casserole dish and stir.
+- Add bay leaves, water, drained beans and 3 tins of chopped tomatoes to the casserole dish and stir.
 Bring to the boil and then simmer uncovered for 10 mins, stirring occasionally.

 - Add the salt, pepper, chipotle sauce and paste, bourbon and white wine vinegar to the casserole dish and stir.
 Add some more bourbon and chipotle sauce/paste if necessary to get the flavour you want.

 - Transfer the casserole dish to the Big Green Egg.
 Cook uncovered for at least 2 hours, stirring briefly every 40 mins.
 Taste after 2 hours, if you’d like more smoke and/or concentrated flavours then continue to cook.

 - It might need an extra tin of chopped tomatoes adding to keep it from drying out.
 I cook for around 3 hours, it needs the extra tin.